Mihir1101/ProFi/tableland/README.md

 # Challenges
-* They couldn't add the feature to directly populate a table with csv files as below:

 '''
 $ studio import-data users ./data.csv --pid eac4b0f2-ab4d-41ec-9789-19f0a4905615
 '''
+* They couldn't add the feature to directly populate a table with csv files as shown above:

 So, we used the unconventional method as suggested by the dev team at Tableland .